steffenkd/nvim/README.md

 # nvim
 neovim_configuration_for writers_with_zettelkasten

+VIDEO-TUTORIAL:

-This is a fork and copy paste script kiddie approach which benefitted from the following projects which I want to mention to give credit to and to thank them:
+This is a fork and copy paste script kiddie approach which benefitted from the following projects which I want to mention to give credit to and thank them:
 - [lunarvim](https://github.com/LunarVim) from [chris@machine](https://github.com/ChristianChiarulli?tab=repositories)
 - [lazyvim](https://www.lazyvim.org/) from [folke](https://github.com/folke)
 - [theena's](https://theena.net/) writing implementation [OVI-Write](https://github.com/MiragianCycle/OVIWrite)
+Thankyou very much!

 It is a neovim implementation for writers, bloggers and zettelkasten enthusiasts.
 It has:
 - zenmode focused writing
 - markdown-browser-preview
-- light/dark-mode
+- light/dark-mode colorscheme
 - zettelkasten ability (the extension is called *telekasten*)
+- zenmode for distraction free writing
-- many other features which come automatically with neovim
+- many other features which come automatically with neovim or which I haven't mentioned

-On Linux install the following packages so everything works fine:
+On Linux install the following packages with the package manager of your choice, so everything works fine:
 ```neovim ripgrep ack git nodejs xclip clang fd-find fzf curl```

 Set up neovim node support: